Dantee296/UltraRestoreX/README.md

 ## Credits
 I would like to thank a few users, particularly @mcg_29 and @ralph0045 for their guide which inspired me and the team to start this journey to a full, automated, one click dual-boot and downgrade solution.
-Matthew Pierson for PyBoot, which allowed me to fix one of the bootchain patching steps. @huwusky, @_JaccRob, @davewijk for developing the website and user interface for UltraRestoreX.
+Matthew Pierson for PyBoot, which allowed me to fix one of the bootchain patching steps. @lukew_0, @_JaccRob, @davewijk for developing the website and user interface for UltraRestoreX.
 And many, many more members of the community.